jrs-innovation-center/CODEcampAS/CONTRIBUTING.md

 The pattern is a very simple strategy:

-* Introduce Concept
+* Introduce concept
-* Demonstrate Concept to Students
+* Demonstrate concept to students
 * Have students practice concept using exercises
-* Walk through the exercises with students
+* Walk through exercises with students